KaeruTeam/kwz-api/docs/info/db.md

 # DSi Library DB Details
-This page details everything about the database table the for Flipnote Gallery: DSi Library flipnotes.
+This page details everything about the database table the for DSi Library flipnotes.

 # Columns